-The main purpose for bannister Law requiring and holding this personal information is that this information is fundamental in order for us to:
+The primary purpose for Bannister Law collecting and holding this personal information is that this information is fundamental for us to:

-- Providing Legal services to you or someone else you know
+- Provide Legal services to you or someone else you know

-- Providing you with information about other services that we, our related entities and other organisations that we have affiliations with, offer that may be of interest to you
+- Provide you with information about our class actions or other legal services we or legal firms we partner with provide that may be of interest to you

 - Analysing our services and customer needs with a view to developing new or improved services

 - So that we may contact you when necessary on issues relating directly to our Legal services

 - To ensure that employees are paid their correct entitlements